The benefits of Turmeric / Curcumin

 Honey /turmeric Protocol– Honey and turmeric: mix 1 tsp of honey with 1 tbsp of freshly ground turmeric root, 1 tsp of turmeric paste (recipe below), or 2 capsules of Bio-available Curcumin.
 Open the capsules and mix the powder with 1 tsp of raw honey.
 This mixes well when using a shot glass and a little added liquid.

 - Try mixing the ingredients together in a shot glass and then scrape out what you can with a spoon for your dosage.
-Then add some warm tea or warm water to the shot glass so you can scrape down the glass again, that way nothing gets wasted.
+Then add some warm tea or warm water to the shot glass so you can scrape down the glass again and drink the remainder, that way nothing gets wasted.

 - Take this mixture at least 3 times per day.
 This dose can be increased as needed, but try not exceed 6 tsp of honey per day